2019 Adventure Multimedia Gear

 • Marmot Helium 15F Down Sleeping Bag

 A 15 degree Fahrenheit sleeping bag weighing in at 2 pounds is impressive.
-Then add in the amazing nearly 100% snag-free zipper from 2017, the toasty draft tube that nuzzles up against the length of your zipper like a door guard to keep in all that heat you've worked to build up, and a spacious footbox...that's the Helium 15.
+Add in the amazing nearly snag-free zipper update from 2017, a toasty draft tube that nuzzles up against the length of your zipper like a door guard to keep in bodyheat, and a spacious footbox...that's the Helium 15.
 Furthermore, when considering build quality, weight, warmth, price, long term support....I would say Marmot absolutely makes the best down products.
 All of Marmot's 850 fill power and higher goose down sleeping bags are hand filled in California, which is fantastic.
-Even better, if you need your sleeping repaired, if your bag is not warm enough, reach out to the good people at Marmot and they can help you!
+Plus they can repair or re-fill bags too.

 • Sawyer Mini Water Filter